The Bankrate promise

-Every auto insurance company in Georgia considers a different set of underwriting and rating factors in determining premiums.
-It is always useful to obtain and compare several car insurance quotes, but as the chart below shows, this can be particularly useful when you have received a speeding ticket because the resulting premium increase varies significantly from carrier to carrier.
+All auto insurance companies in Georgia have unique underwriting and rating factors when determining premiums and how speeding tickets can impact them.
+It is always helpful to obtain and compare car insurance quotes from several providers, but as the chart below shows, this can be particularly advantageous when you have received a speeding ticket since premium increases can vary significantly from carrier to carrier.

 Average annual full coverage premium by car insurance company in Georgia

 |Car insurance company||Average annual full coverage premium before speeding ticket||Average annual full coverage premium after speeding ticket||Percentage

 *Premiums are average annual full coverage premiums for 40-year-olds

 Price is only one of many factors to consider when shopping for an insurance policy that meets all your needs.
 Research online as well as through discussion with agents to understand companies’ financial ratings and ability to pay claims, customer reviews, coverage options and available discounts.